Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks

 \begin{theorem} HP transformations do not change the number of coverage holes in Rips complex of a WSN. \end{theorem}

 \begin{IEEEproof} In order to prove HP transformations do not change the number of coverage holes in Rips complex of a WSN, we only need to prove that in the process of any HP transformation, there is no new coverage holes created and no two coverage holes merged.
-If a new coverage hole is created when a vertex $v$ (or edge $e$) is deleted, then the boundary cycle of the new coverage hole must be a cycle in $\Gamma_G(v)$ (or $\Gamma_G(e)$), which means $\Gamma_G(v)$ is not a simple-connectedness graph.
+If a new coverage hole is created when a vertex $v$ (or edge $e$) is deleted, then the boundary cycle of the new coverage hole must be a cycle in $\Gamma_G(v)$ (or $\Gamma_G(e)$), which means $\Gamma_G(v)$ (or $\Gamma_G(e)$) is not a simple-connectedness graph.
 It is contrary to the third condition in HP transformation, so there is no new coverage hole created.
 Furthermore, if two coverage holes are merged when a vertex $v$ (or edge $e$) is deleted, then the neighbour graph $\Gamma_G(v)$ ($\Gamma_G(e)$) must not be connected, which is contrary to the second condition in HP transformation.
 So no two coverage holes are merged.
-Consequently, the number of coverage holes will not be changed in the process of any HP transformation. \end{IEEEproof}
+The situations where two holes would merge after a vertex $v$ deletion are shown in Fig. \ref{figsituation}(a) and (b).
+Fig. \ref{figsituation}(b) also shows the situation for edge $e$ deletion.
+Consequently, the number of coverage holes will not be changed in the process of any HP transformation.